dain20000222/Author_verification/GRU_model_card.md

 <!-- Provide a quick summary of what the model is/does. -->

-This model employs GRU-based approach for authorship verification, determining if two text samples are written by the same author.
-    Utilizing the Natural language understanding using pre-trained GloVe embeddings and a GRU architecture to capture and analyze sequence data effectively.
+The GRU (Gated Recurrent Unit) model employed for Authorship Verification is designed to analyze textual data and determine if two text samples are written by the same author.
+This model utilizes a sequence-based deep learning approach, leveraging GRU layers to capture and analyze the temporal dependencies in text.  .

 ## Model Details